LeMahieu is pronounced La-May-Hugh.

 All the expensive lessons and expert coaches combined can't do for a player what Tom LeMahieu did for his son.
 The LeMahieus were living in Visalia, Calif., when D.J. was about 4 and taken by the game of baseball.
 Days in the Central Valley quickly grew hot, so any daytime activity needs to happen early.
 D.J. made sure to that.

-"My dad would hit me ground balls and throw batting practice, and we made it a game," a smiling LeMahieu said in a story he often tells.
+"My dad would hit me ground balls and throw batting practice, and we made it a game," a smiling LeMahieu said.
 "He'd hit me 10 ground balls.
 If I misplayed one, it was a run for him.
 Then he'd throw me BP and we'd play a normal inning.
 We'd play nine innings, almost every day.
 For me at a young age, fielding ground balls was always competitive.
 If I missed a ball, it could cost me a run."

 There was another penalty for missing.
 "I had to run it down if I missed it."

 His father had the philosophy from the old "Fat Albert" cartoon: Fun, and if you're not careful you may learn something before it's done.

 "I didn't want it to become something where he was getting tired of it," said Tom LeMahieu.
 "Every now and then, I'd ask, 'Do you still want to play?'
 And he'd say, 'Oh, yeah.'
 Not only did he want to do it, but he was competitive about it.
 Even to this day, if you come up with something to do and make a game out of it, he's into it."

 "He became more of a mentor than a coach," LeMahieu said.
 "A lot of dads, they want their hands on everything.
 For him to step back and say, 'Your coaches are your coaches, so do what they say and listen to them,' that was perfect.
 He's not a know-it-all, doesn't claim to be."
 (T Harding - MLB.com - June 19, 2015)